 March 7, 2012

 After asking for assistance to deal with discrimination including aggressive yelling, the Ministry of Labour and Citizens' Service took steps to ensure I, the Population Analyst, would be dismissed for "just cause".

 BC Ministry stops disclosure proceeding requiring Employee to be "assessed"

 February 28, 2012

-Rather than addressing the opportunity to improve the reliability of the population numbers (being used by Utilities, Ministries, Parents concerned about the numbers used justify closing schools etc.), the Ministry stopped the disclosure being made by the Pop Analyst by firing the Pop Analyst.
+Rather than addressing the opportunity to improve the reliability of the population numbers (being used by Utilities, Ministries, Parents concerned about the numbers used justify closing schools etc.), the Ministry stopped the disclosure by firing me, the Pop Analyst.

-A week later, the Ministry ordered the Pop Analyst to return to work and to take counseling designed for employees whose documented work performance (the Pop Analyst had an excellent work record with no documented performance issues) and whom the Ministry "believes" the problems at work are a result of problems in the employees home.
+A week later, the Ministry ordered the Pop Analyst (myself) to return to work and to take counseling designed for employees whose documented work performance (I had an excellent work record with no documented performance issues) and whom the Ministry "believes" the problems at work are a result of problems in the employees home.

 Read the letter to the counselor, and reply regarding the misuse of the BC Employee Family Assistance Program in order to stop the disclosure of the problems in the Ministry.

 Why does the Ministry of Labour, Citizens' Services and Open Government continue to block the disclosure of the real methods used by BC Stats?

 On this day, six years ago, February 15, 2006, the recently appointed manager of BC Stats Population Section, Dave O’Neil, ordered me, BC Stats’ Population Analyst, to close my office window, leave my computer on, gather my belongings, turn in my security pass, and leave the building.